-All work associated with this investigation was conducted pursuant to standards set forth the Louisiana Office of Cultural bv Development, Division Archaeology of (SHPO), to comply with the National Historic Preservation Act (NHPA) of 1966, as amended (36 CFR 800).
+All work associated with this investigation was conducted pursuant to standards set forth by the Louisiana Office of Cultural Development, Division of Archaeology (SHPO), to comply with the National Historic Preservation Act (NHPA) of 1966, as amended (36 CFR 800).
 Louisiana's Comprehensive Archaeological Plan (LCAP) was referred to for guidance during this investigation (Smith et al. 1983).